dart-lang/language/working/2364 - primary constructors/feature-specification.md

      '}';
 ```

-The word `inline` is now used in the grammar, but it is not a reserved word
+The word `type` is now used in the grammar, but it is not a reserved word
 or a built-in identifier.
+A parser that encounters the tokens `extension`
+and then `type` at a location where top-level declaration is expected shall
+commit to parsing it as an `<extensionTypeDeclaration>`. *This eliminates
+an ambiguity with `extension` (not `extension type`) declarations.*

 A class declaration whose class body is `;` is treated as a class declaration
 whose class body is `{}`.